 The Archbishop's Palace is a colonial mansion located in the city of Cusco, Peru.
 It is currently owned by the Archdiocese of Cuzco and is the site of the Museum of Religious Art.

-In Inca times it is in place was the palace of Inca Roca.
-After the conquest the building was partially dismantled to build the family farmhouse Valverde Contreras and Xáraba, Marquis of Roca fuerte, currently known as the Archbishop's Palace.
+In Inca times, the palace of Inca Roca was located in this place.
+After the conquest the palace was partially dismantled to build the colonial house of the Valverde Contreras and Xáraba family, Marquises of Rocafuerte and is currently the Archbishop's Palace.

 It has a stone perimeter wall and inside there is a large Renaissance courtyard with stone arches and tiles on the walls.
 It is adorned, in the middle, by a stately fountain that is located in a preferential place.
 Furthermore, it has important works of the painter Juan Zapata and other artists of the Cuzco School.
 Likewise, it is recognized because among its perimeter walls is the "Stone of the 12 Angles".

 Located in the historic center of Cusco, on Hatun Rumiyoc street without number, one, and a half blocks from the Plaza de Armas of Cusco.